brooktewabe/vue-graphql-apollo-hasura-docker/README.md

 # vue-graphql-hasura

+This is a simple movie CRUD demo app that uses hasura graphql and apollo. </br>
+Hasura is a powerful graphQL engine that can be used as your API

+## Project setup

 First go to https://hasura.io/ , create your free account and postgres based database and use the keys on main.js

-## Project setup
 ```
 npm install
 ```